 The museum is quite extensive, and you can spend a good couple of hours inside.
 The Hall of Commanders and the Grand Stairs is particularly beautiful, so try to include this great museum in your itinerary if you have some extra time!

-After learning about the World War II from a Russian point of view, we continued our visit with Novodevichy Convent, a Unesco Heritage Site since 2004.
+After learning about the World War II from a Russian point of view, I continued my visit with Novodevichy Convent, a Unesco Heritage Site since 2004.

 Built between the 16th and 17th centuries in the Moscow Baroque style, it was used as a defense system of the city.
 The convent has always had very tight links with the Kremlin, and during its centuries of operation, some of its residents include women from the aristocracy, and even the Tsar's family.

-The complex consists of 14 different buildings, enclosed by a wall with twelve towers and two entrance gates.
+The complex consists of 14 different buildings, enclosed by a wall with twelve towers and two entrance gates, including the beautiful Cathedral of our Lady Smolensk and the Intercession Gate Church.
 If you walk a few minutes to the park nearby, you will get beautiful views from across the pond.

 Afternoon: Izmailovsky Market